-During the work of our group some aspects arose which do not fit really into the scope of our tasks.
+During the work of our group some aspects arose which really do not fit into the scope of our tasks.
 But they are influencing the PANDA tracking performance and therefore have to be mentioned here.
 In particular there are two topics of more general concern to be explained in the following.

 Firstly the issue of tracks penetrating the beam and target pipe under very shallow angles have to be addressed.
-For instance particles penetrating the beam pipe under a angle below 1° see 50 times more material than particles with Θ angles near 90° .
+For instance particles penetrating the beam pipe under a angle below 1° see 50 times more material than particles with Θ angles near 90°.
 Due to the increased multiple scattering especially for low momentum particles these tracks can become more or less useless for high resolution tracking and vertexing.
-Because of the potentially high number of such tracks depending from target material and beam momentum they can cause also a severe occupancy problem for the forward tracking detectors.
+Because of the potentially high number of such tracks depending on target material and beam momentum they can also cause a severe occupancy problem for the forward tracking detectors.
 We propose therefore a careful study of this effect.
 Eventually this has to be reflected in the beam pipe design to optimize not only the needs of the tracking detectors but also other aspects like pumping issues, complexity of the beam pipe design and so on.
 However, since this is not only a tracking problem this requires input and work from other members of the collaboration as well.
-Finally to the same might be true for tracks penetration the target pipe under shallow angles.
-Although the number of such particles will be small at least we have to check together with target groups if this effect is influencing the performance of the MVD and the CT.
+Finally, the same might be true for tracks penetrating the target pipe under shallow angles.
+Although the number of such particles will be small at least we have to check together with the target groups if this effect is influencing the performance of the MVD and the CT.

 Secondly the problems of the beam and luminosity fluctuations have to be taken into account.
-Main source of luminosity fluctuations are the non uniformity of the pellet stream which can yield into 2 or 3 times higher peak luminosity if more than one pellet is in the beam simultaneously.
+Main source of luminosity fluctuations are the non uniformity of the pellet stream which can yield 2 or 3 times higher peak luminosity if more than one pellet is in the beam simultaneously.
+Of course, the usage of a cluster jet target might allow to bypass this particular problem.
 Furthermore also differences between beam fills of the HESR can cause luminosity fluctuations.
 Therefore more detailed studies of the time structure of the luminosity on different time scales (from hours down to the ns range) are required.
-These information are especially necessary for the MVD and FT to get realistic requirements for the occupancy and the data transfer load.
+This information is especially necessary for the MVD and FT as well as for most of the readout stages to get realistic requirements for the occupancy and the data transfer load.
 We propose therefore a combined effort of the involved tracking detector groups with experts of the beam and target groups to ensure that reliable requirements can be defined.